-If you’re an athlete looking to optimize your performance, avoid these 3 nutrition missteps!
+Want to eat like and athlete?
+If you’re looking to optimize your performance, avoid these 3 nutrition missteps!

 As an athlete, I’ve made my fair share of fueling mistakes.
 I’ve under-fueled (hello, hitting the wall!), over-fueled (hello, running to the bathroom instead of on the track!), and just plain gotten it wrong.
-All of the athletes I work with have made mistakes as well, so if you’ve struggled along the way you’re not alone!
-The good news is, I’ve come a long way with my nutrition strategies and with a little trial and error have been able to optimize my nutrition plan and start beating my PRs.
+And all of the athletes I work with have made mistakes as well!
+So, if you’ve struggled along the way you’re not alone.
+The good news is, I’ve come a long way and with a little trial and error have been able to optimize my nutrition plan and start beating my PRs.
 And you can too!
-Today I’m sharing the 4 most common nutrition mistakes I see athletes make in my practice, and what you can do to avoid them!
+Today I’m sharing the 4 most common nutrition mistakes I see athletes make, and what you can do to avoid them!

 My advice?
 Be sure the nutrition content you’re seeking out online is geared toward athletes or at least a highly active population, not meant for someone trying to manage high blood sugars or lose 30lbs!
 As athletes, carbohydrates are necessary for fueling our training, and the harder we train the more we need.
 Better yet, get the help of a sports nutrition expert who can help you personalize your diet to meet your training needs!

 My advice?
 Having a solid nutrition plan in place ahead of time is key.
-Take a look at your weekly training schedule, competition schedule, or tournament schedule and write down what you’ll need to eat when in order to optimize your fueling (and recovery!).
+Take a look at your weekly training schedule and write down what you’ll need to eat when in order to optimize your fueling (and recovery!).
 Be sure to also pencil in time for preparing those meals or snacks, so you’re easily able to stick to your plan.

 My advice?
 Don’t skip that pre-workout meal!
 You’ll feel more energized, perform better, and get better results from your training if you’re adequately fueled.
 Try various combinations of different carbohydrate foods to see what your GI system can tolerate best, and work with a professional if digestive distress is causing you serious concerns.
 Just like you train your muscles you can also train your gut over time to be more accepting of food before exercise.
 Really!

-4. You’re eating for looks, not for performance.
 Hey, I get it, we all want our hard work as athletes to “show”.
-But remember, a low body fat percentage, looking ‘shredded’, or a lower weight will not necessarily pay dividends in terms of your actual sports performance.
-Athlete’s bodies come in various shapes and sizes just like everyone else, so comparing your looks to others rather than focusing on how you perform as an athlete is a waste of your precious time and energy.
+But a low body fat percentage will not necessarily pay dividends in terms of your actual sports performance.
+Athlete’s bodies come in various shapes and sizes just like everyone else.
+Comparing your looks to others rather than focusing on how you perform as an athlete is a waste of your precious time and energy.